-In this paper, we determine the transmissions and coordinations that are feasible using a set of joint probability distribution over the symbols of source and channel.
-We investigate a simple point-to-point source-channel problem with i.i.d. information source and memoryless transition probability represented by Fig. \ref{fig:1CwithChannel}.
-Encoder and decoder choose their actions (i.e. channel input and decoder output) in order to implement empirical distribution over sequences of symbols of source and channel.
-We assume a strictly causal decoding, i.e. at each instant, the decoder returns a symbol/action based on the observation of the past channel outputs.
-This assumption allows to investigate on-line coordination between encoder and decoder that choose their actions simultaneously.
-This hypothesis has no impact if only transmission is studied but modifies the information constraint as soon as coordination is required.
-Compared to classical results for joint source-channel coding \cite{shannon-bell-1948}, the coordination requirement induces a stronger information constraint.
+In this paper, we investigate a point-to-point coordination problem involving an i.i.d. information source and a memoryless channel, represented by Fig. \ref{fig:1CwithChannel}.
+The encoder and the decoder choose their sequences of actions \textit{i.e.}, channel input and decoder output, so that the empirical distribution of the symbols converges to a target probability distribution.
+We assume that the decoder is strictly causal \textit{i.e.}, at each instant, it returns a symbol, also called an action, based on the observation of the \textit{past} channel outputs.
+This on-line coordination assumption is related to the game theoretical framework \cite{GossnerHernandezNeyman06}, in which the encoder and the decoder are the players that choose their actions simultaneously, based on their past observations.
+Strictly causal decoding has no impact on the information constraint for reliable transmission but it modifies the information constraint for empirical coordination.
+We characterize the set of achievable target joint probability distributions for non-causal encoder and strictly causal decoder and we relate the corresponding information constraint to the previous results from the literature, especially with the problem of source distortion and channel cost \cite[pp. 47, 57 and 66]{ElGammalKim(book)11}.
+We analyze the optimization of some utility function over the set of achievable target probability distributions and we prove that this problem is convex.
+We also characterize the information constraint corresponding to causal decoder instead of strictly causal decoder.
+In that case, the actions of the decoder may also be coordinated with the \textit{current} channel output.